 All you have to do is fill out the data for customers based on email, phone, name, country and zip codes along with any additional information you might have.

 You can also automate this process entirely with AdEspresso’s Data Sync tool.
 You can connect your favorite CRM and sync it to a Retargeting list automatically.

 To set this up, head over to AdEspresso and select Tools> Data Sync.
-After this, you can pick your CRM and list to connect, and then on step 3 choose Google AdWords as your target choice.
+After this, you can pick your CRM and list to connect, and then on step 3 choose Google Ads as your target choice.